Owning a home is a big responsibility and it’s important to get familiar with these basic HVAC terms and abbreviations.

 AFUE stands for the Annual Fuel Utilization Efficiency of heating equipment.
 Think furnaces, boilers and heating units that burn oil, gas or propane.
 Indicated as a percentage, your furnace’s AFUE tells you how much energy is being converted to heat.
 For example, an AFUE of 90 means that 90% of the fuel is being used to warm your home, while the other 10% escapes as exhaust with the combustion gases.
 The higher the AFUE, the higher the efficiency of your furnace.

-If you have any questions about HVAC terms and abbreviations, give us a call at 847.630.9562 and speak to an On the Mark specialist!
+HVAC terms and abbreviations can be confusing.
+If you have any questions about hvac abbreviations or terms, give us a call at 847.630.9562 and speak to an On the Mark specialist!